 SQL Sentry gives you an overall picture of the server's performance, and lets you drill down into details to investigate potential problem areas.
 If you're monitoring a Windows Server running SQL Server, you can look at the Windows OS and SQL Server metrics side-by-side.

 For example, if you were to see a spike in CPU usage, you might also see a spike in SQL Server Key Lookups, which is a common scenario.

 If you zoom in on a specific time window of CPU usage, all other metrics graphics will be updated automatically to show their results for the same time frame.

 Additional metrics are available for each guest VM hosted on the Hyper-V Server, which helps you identify whether there is a “noisy neighbor” that takes over too many machine resources.

-The Performance Analysis Dashboard in Win Sentry shows key metrics such as CPU usage, system memory, and other factors that could be contributing to SQL Server slowdowns.
+The Performance Analysis Dashboard in SQL Sentry shows key metrics such as CPU usage, system memory, and other factors that could be contributing to SQL Server slowdowns.

 Analyze Hyper-V metrics, including: